Blog

 Search through large datasets with ease

-Leaked credential databases are a key component to investigations into individuals with a small digital footprint.
-Sometimes, these datasets can be hundreds of gigabytes in size.
-Opening them in any software or browser and looking for applicable information can be a struggle.
+Leaked credential databases are a key component of investigations into individuals with a small digital footprint.
+Sometimes, these datasets can be hundreds of gigabytes in size, making it difficult to open them in any software or browser and look for applicable information.

 Enter Ripgrep.
-It allows you to recursively look through a database—regardless of size—for a specific data point, and see if it exists.
-There’s a bit of a learning curve so you might want to check out this video before getting started.
+It allows you to recursively search a database—regardless of size—for a specific data point and see if it exists.
+There’s a learning curve, so you might want to check out this video before getting started.

 Data Organization